plewis/plewis.github.io/phylogenetics/revbayes.md

     cat mymodel.dot

-Copy the entire contents of the file _mymodel.dot_ to your clipboard, open the [GraphvizFiddle web page](https://stamm-wilbrandt.de/GraphvizFiddle/), and **paste** what you have on your clipboard into the DOT input box.
+Copy the entire contents of the file _mymodel.dot_ to your clipboard, open the [GraphvizFiddle web page](https://stamm-wilbrandt.de/GraphvizFiddle/), and **paste** what you have on your clipboard into the DOT input box (be sure to completely replace the text already present in the box).
 Now **press the Draw button** and scroll down.

 GraphvizFiddle should now show a graphical depiction of your model as it currently exists.
 Note that stochastic nodes (i.e. model parameters) are displayed as **solid ovals**, constant nodes are shown with **solid boxes**, and deterministic nodes are shown in **dashed ovals**.